simplytim42/simplytim42.github.io/docs/index.md

 ## Notable Experiences
+2024 — Successfully created and launched :rocket: this website!

+---

 2023 — Conference Speaker :microphone2: at DSTL [AI Fest 5](https://aifest.online-event.co/registration/ai-fest-2), lauded as a "_confident, clear communicator_" delivering to hundreds of people attending on premise and remotely

 ---